The last thing you want is mold ruining your pretty window views

 Regular cleaning is key to preventing mold from forming.

-When you find mold, you need a cleaning solution of vinegar and hydrogen peroxide.
+When you find mold, you can use a cleaning solution of vinegar and water or hydrogen peroxide and water.

 It’s Saturday morning, you finished your latte, and you are ready to roll up your sleeves and get to work.
 While checking all your cleaning chores off your list, you notice something unseemly growing on your window sills.
 Could that be mold?